 If you receive such a request, refer the requestor to the Registrar’s Office.
 Individually identifiable information contained in a student’s records may be disclosed to a third party outside of Brandeis University only with a student’s prior written consent.
 Departments should not disclose any information regarding a student record to a third party.
 All third-party related inquiries should be directed to the Registrar’s Office.

-For example, a PE instructor would likely have no educational purpose for getting a list of the students in the Chemistry PhD program; however, an undergraduate advising head does have an education purpose in asking how majors are performing in courses in the major, and an advisor would have reason for asking about performance in all courses.
+For example, a physical education instructor would likely have no educational purpose for getting a list of the students in the chemistry PhD program; however, an undergraduate advising head does have an educational reason for asking how majors are performing in courses in the major, and an adviser would have reason for asking about performance in all courses.